anatoliifrolov/postgres-cxx-client/README.md

     https://github.com/anatoliifrolov/postgres-cxx-client.git \
     ./deps/postgres-cxx-client/
 ```
-Now we're able to add the library to our project's dependencies in the CMakeLists.txt:
+Now we're able to add the library to our project dependencies in the CMakeLists.txt:
 ```cmake
 cmake_minimum_required(VERSION 3.8)
 project(MyProject)